legendu-net/blog/misc/content/2024/01/tips-on-wash-sale/tips-on-wash-sale.markdown

 1. Make sure the last trade is a "buy" and avoid buying the same stock/security in Dec and Jan (next year).
-    Assuming the trading market is open on Dec 31, you can then sell the last buy (more than 30 days agao).
+    Assuming the trading market is open on Dec 31, you can then sell all shares of the stock/security on Dec 31.
-    Since there is no purchase of the same stock/security in Jan, i.e., more than 30 days following the sale in Dec, the sale in Dec is not considered a wash sale if there's a loss.
+    Since the last purchase of the stock/security is more than 30 days agao, and there is no purchase of the same stock/security in Jan, i.e., more than 30 days following the sale in Dec, the sale in Dec is not considered a wash sale if there's a loss.
     This means that you can deduct your capital loss for tax purposes.
     To make tax calculations easier,
     try to buy and sell the same quantity of the same stock/security.

+2. Avoid buying the same stock/security in your IRA/401k/Roth accounts.

 2. Try to make each sale profitable by carefully choosing which lots of shares to sell.
     This is (partially) possible with some trading APIs